xniola/AWS-SDK/README.md

 Just make sure to have the proper permissions in your account to execute the specified actions.

 ## Operations folder
-In **Operations** folder there are some scripts that you should run with caution as they may cause changes in the infrastructure
+In **Operations** folder there are some scripts that you should run with caution as they may cause changes to your aws infrastructure

 ## Syntax
 ```